 On April 19, 2021, a purported Company stockholder filed a putative securities class action complaint (captioned Marechal v.
 Acadia Pharmaceuticals, Inc., Case No. 21-cv-0762) in the U.S. District Court for the Southern District of California against the Company and certain of its current executive officers.
-The complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business, operations, and prospects by failing to disclose that the materials submitted in support of its sNDA seeking approval of pimavanserin for the treatment of hallucinations and delusions associated with dementia-related psychosis contained statistical and design deficiencies and that the FDA unlikely to approve the sNDA in its current form.
+The complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business, operations, and prospects by failing to disclose that the materials submitted in support of its supplemental New Drug Application (sNDA) seeking approval of pimavanserin for the treatment of hallucinations and delusions associated with dementia-related psychosis contained statistical and design deficiencies and that the FDA was unlikely to approve the sNDA in its current form.
 The complaint seeks unspecified monetary damages and other relief.
+On June 21, 2021, five motions for lead plaintiff and lead counsel were filed.
+Thereafter, four of the five movants either withdrew their motions or filed statements of non-opposition.
+The Court has not yet issued an order designating lead plaintiff and lead counsel.

-Management currently believes that none of the foregoing claims or actions pending against the Company as of March 31, 2021 is likely to have, individually or in the aggregate, a material adverse effect on the Company's business, liquidity, financial position, or results of operations.
+Management currently believes that none of the foregoing claims or actions pending against the Company as of June 30, 2021 is likely to have, individually or in the aggregate, a material adverse effect on the Company's business, liquidity, financial position, or results of operations.
 Given the unpredictability inherent in litigation, however, the Company cannot predict the outcome of these matters.
 The Company is unable to estimate possible losses or ranges of losses that may result from these matters, and therefore it has not accrued any amounts in connection with these matters other than attorneys' fees incurred to date.